Last updated: 15 July 2022

 At the moment Higher Education in the Netherlands is taking place in a normal mode.
 This means at KIT all courses take place face-to-face in Amsterdam.

-At the moment the rules and regulations in the Netherlands are becoming less strict.
+At the moment there are not many the rules and regulations in place the Netherlands.
 This has also effect on travel and quarantine rules.
 Please check the questions and links below for most up to date information.

 Should the Covid-19 situation change again in the future we can consider reverting again to online teaching.
 We will will keep registered course participants informed about the status of the course for which they are registered.